 Play Caption

-In the example above, you can see that the first de is used to describe the company, while the second de is used to indicate possession (the company belongs to the grandparents).
-We can also use the preposition de in terms of “possession” when we want to indicate the relation that connects people.
+In the example above, you can see that the first de describes the company, while the second de indicates possession (the company belongs to the grandparents).
+We can also use de to indicate relationships between people:

 El novio de Claudia es un tipo muy pinta.